biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 :obj:`ImputerConstructor` is the abstract root in the hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`Imputer`.
-When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it returns a new example with the missing values imputed (leaving the original example intact).
-If imputer is called with an :obj:`Orange.data.Table` it returns a new example table with imputed instances.
+When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it returns a new instance with the missing values imputed (leaving the original instance intact).
+If imputer is called with an :obj:`Orange.data.Table` it returns a new data table with imputed instances.

 .. class:: ImputerConstructor

     .. attribute:: imputeClass

     Indicates whether to impute the class value.
-Default is True.
+Defaults to True.

     .. attribute:: deterministic

     Indicates whether to initialize random by example's CRC.
-Default is False.
+Defaults to False.

 Simple imputation
 =================

-Simple imputers always impute the same value for a particular attribute, disregarding the values of other attributes.
+Simple imputers always impute the same value for a particular feature, disregarding the values of other features.
 They all use the same class :obj:`Imputer_defaults`.

 .. class:: Imputer_defaults